Nature of Organization and Summary of Significant Accounting Policies

 EzFill Holdings, Inc. (the Company) was incorporated on March 28, 2019, in the State of Delaware and operates in South Florida providing an on-demand mobile gas delivery service.
 Its wholly-owned subsidiary Neighborhood Fuel Holdings, LLC is inactive.

 Unaudited Interim Financial Statements

 The Company has prepared these financial statements in accordance with GAAP for interim financial statements.
 Accordingly, these statements do not include all information and footnote disclosures required for annual statements.
-While management believes the disclosures presented are adequate for interim reporting, these interim financial statements should be read in conjunction with the consolidated audited financial statements and notes thereto as of and for the year ended December 31, 2020 included in the Company’s final prospectus dated September 14, 2021, filed pursuant to Rule 424(b)(4) under the Securities Act of 1933, as amended, relating to the Company’s Registration Statement on Form S-1 (File No. 333-256691), filed with the SEC.
+While management believes the disclosures presented are adequate for interim reporting, these interim financial statements should be read in conjunction with the consolidated audited financial statements and notes thereto as of and for the year ended December 31, 2021 included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2021, as filed with the Securities and Exchange Commission on March 9, 2022.
 In the opinion of management, all adjustments and eliminations, consisting of normal recurring adjustments, necessary for a fair representation of the Company’s financial statements for the interim period reported, have been included.
-The results for the three and nine months ended September 30, 2021, are not necessarily indicative of results to be expected for the year ending December 31, 2021, or for any other interim period or for any future year.
+The results for the three months ended March 31, 2022, are not necessarily indicative of results to be expected for the year ending December 31, 2021, or for any other interim period or for any future year.

 Use of Estimates